Terms and Conditions

 Adherence to agreed deadlines requires the timely clarification of all technical issues, the timely fulfilment of the client's duties to cooperate, and the punctual provision of the construction site.

 In cases of force majeure, strike, lockout, official orders or delivery delays not attributable to the Contractor, deadlines shall be extended accordingly.
+Claims for damages due to delay are governed by § 8 of these GTC.

 § 6 Acceptance